rufuspollock/rufuspollock.com/content/post/zettelkasten-summary.md

+---
-# Summary of the Zettelkasten Method
+title: The Zettelkasten Method
+slug: zettelkasten-method
+date: 2020-07-01
+---

-Niklas Luhmann (1927-1998) was a social scientist whose prolific writing (he wrote over 70 books) is often attributed to his note-taking system.
+Niklas Luhmann (1927-1998) was a social scientist whose wide-ranging and prolific writing is often attributed to his note-taking system.
+Luhman wrote around 60 books and 400 articles, having undetaken a thirty-year project to create a comprehensive theory of society as well as writing upon numerous social phenomena, such as law, education, mass media and love.

 Luhmann's system, called Zettelkasten, was made up of index cards (zettel) which he kept in a slip-box.
 Luhmann used alphanumeric strings to connect related notes, allowing him to combine ideas into chains of thought which he could repeatedly return to and expand.